kmaliszewski9/readl/README.md

 - HTML is sanitized at render-time (JavaScript is not executed) using DOMPurify.
 - Website URLs are fetched by the app (no CORS prompts).
 HTML/plain text responses are supported; other content types fall back to HTML rendering.
 Bare domains are auto-prefixed with `https://`.
   - For HTML pages, the app first tries Reader Mode (Readability) extraction to isolate the main article and uses that for both preview and TTS text.
+  - For PDF files/URLs, the app renders with PDF.js using a real text layer (selectable `<span>` text).
+The TTS text is derived from the same PDF.js `getTextContent()` output to minimize mismatches with the text layer.
+  - The existing highlighting pipeline is reused for PDFs: we rebuild the preview text-node index when the PDF text layer renders, and when view changes (zoom/rotation).
+Tokens are mapped to DOM Ranges and painted via the CSS Highlight API.

 The app connects to the local Python service at `ws://127.0.0.1:8000/ws/synthesize`.
 The service saves audio to disk on completion; the app plays the file directly from disk and loads alignment from the sidecar NDJSON.